RussCODE/Library/README.md

 		c) Add the name of the customer holding the book to the "Book Holder" text field

+		c) Ensure that the name of the customer who checked out the book is in the "Checked out By" text field

+		d) Ensure that the date of checkout is correct.

 		d) Click the "Update book" button on the modal window.